TritonDataCenter/rfd/rfd/0099/README.md

 Merits of dynamic label declaration:
 * Flexibility, ease of use

-In the end, I decided to implement dynamic declaration due to the increase in flexibility.
+In the end, we decided to implement dynamic declaration due to the increase in flexibility.

 ### Triggered Metrics